Yan Gomes Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.86 team ERA ranks 27th across all MLB pitching staffs.
+- The Nationals' 4.86 team ERA ranks 27th among all league pitching staffs.

-- Nationals pitchers combine to surrender 131 total home runs at a clip of 1.4 per game (third-most in the league).
+- The Nationals give up the third-most home runs in baseball (133 total, 1.4 per game).

-- The lefty's last time out was on Thursday, July 6 against the Cincinnati Reds, when he threw 1 1/3 scoreless innings while giving up just one hit.
+- The left-hander last appeared on Sunday, July 9 against the Texas Rangers, when he went seven innings, allowing one earned run while giving up five hits.

-- The 24-year-old has amassed an ERA of 4.42, with 10.8 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.